 What is the Recruitment Process Like?

-Recruitment lasts for two weeks at the beginning of the semester.
+Recruitment lasts for two to three weeks at the beginning of the semester.
 Recruitment is open to sophomores and older in the Fall, but anyone is welcome to join the process in the Spring!
 There are two information sessions, attendance for one of them is required to join.
 We also have 6 various recruitment events, like craft night and game night, that you can come to and express your interest in ΑΩΕ.
 You do not have to come to every event, however, 4 events are required!
 It’s encouraged to come to as many as possible and get to know everyone!
-If you can not make it to any of the events, please let us know and we can meet with you to talk about any questions you may have.
+If you can not make it to any of the events, please let the recruitment chairs know and we can meet with you to talk about any questions you may have.

 What are your major requirements?
 Do I need to be a specific major to join AΩE?